 Absolutely.
 There will be one rescue board per team and as a team challenge, we encourage you to think about how you wish to complete the challenge.
 Some swimmers may want the challenge to swim the whole length, supported by a board paddler as rescue cover, while for others the team could take it in turns to paddle the board.
 The only requirement is that the team stays together for the duration of the event.

 This event takes place over a long section of exposed Cornish Coast which requires careful consideration on how to maintain safety.
 We have worked with SLSGB to devise a format that uses the buddying principles of water cover, so that all participants have a recognised level of competency in surf conditions.

 As a SLSGB sanctioned event, all entrants must be current SLSGB members - swimmers having a current SLSGB Tube Rescue Qualification, and designated board paddlers a current Level 2 Board Competency.

 Working with SLSGB, Perranporth SLSC is then able to provide event co-ordination and the overarching water cover using IRB and Board Paddlers to provide liaison between the IRB and the entrants – with the board paddler being able to support swimmers if required and call in the event watercover team as required.

-Furthermore part of the ethos of the event is to encourage people to develop their skills and increase surf confidence through SLSGB recognised qualifications.
+Moreover, part of the aim of the event is to encourage people to develop their skills and increase surf confidence through SLSGB recognised qualifications.

 About Duncan Newby: